- General Instructions

 If you become a U.S. citizen or resident alien after you submit Form W-8BEN, you are no longer subject to the 30% withholding rate under section 1441 or the withholding tax on a foreign partner's share of effectively connected income under section 1446.
 To the extent you have an account with an FFI, your account may be subject to reporting by the FFI under chapter 4.
 You must notify the withholding agent, payer, or FFI within 30 days of becoming a U.S. citizen or resident alien.
 You may be required to provide a Form W-9.
 For more information, see Form W-9 and its instructions.

 You may be a U.S. resident for tax purposes depending on the number of days you are physically present in the United States over a 3-year period.
-See Publication 519, available at irs.gov/publications/p519.
+See Pub.
+519, available at IRS.gov/Pub519.
 If you satisfy the substantial presence test, you must notify the withholding agent, payer, or financial institution with which you have an account within 30 days and provide a Form W-9.

 An account holder is generally the person listed or identified as the holder or owner of a financial account.
 For example, if a partnership is listed as the holder or owner of a financial account, then the partnership is the account holder, rather than the partners of the partnership (subject to some exceptions).
-However, an account that is held by a single-member disregarded entity is treated as held by the person owning the entity.
+However, an account that is held by a single-member disregarded entity is treated as held by the entity's single owner.

 Amounts subject to withholding.